eliorc/denzel/docs/source/tutorial.rst

 ========

 | A step by step tutorial for installing and launching a denzel deployment.
-| For this tutorial we will train and deploy a Iris classifier, based on the Iris dataset.
+| For this tutorial we will train and deploy a Iris classifier, based on the `Iris dataset`_.

 Prerequisites
 -------------